schwamster/heroTutorial/README.md

     setx https_proxy http://<ask for proxy>

     setx http_proxy http://<ask for proxy>

+    !Important: For this changes to take effect you will have to restart your powershell window

 # 1. setup:
 ### 1.1 npm install -g webpack angular-cli tslint typescript